awsdocs/amazon-vpc-user-guide/doc_source/vpce-interface.md

 ![\[Using an interface endpoint and public internet to access Kinesis\]](http://docs.aws.amazon.com/vpc/latest/userguide/images/vpc-endpoint-kinesis-diagram.png)

-In the next diagram, private DNS for the endpoint has been enabled\.
+In the next diagram, private DNS for the endpoint is turned on\.
 Instances in either subnet can send requests to Amazon Kinesis Data Streams through the interface endpoint using either the default DNS hostname or the endpoint\-specific DNS hostname\.

 ![\[Using an interface endpoint to access Kinesis\]](http://docs.aws.amazon.com/vpc/latest/userguide/images/vpc-endpoint-kinesis-private-dns-diagram.png)